rjmfernandes/data-stream-quality/README.md

 In here we have changed (in some cases quite considerably) the original Flink SQL jobs deployed by the original project.
 The reason is that for the validating a streaming job we need to know what our stream job is doing to data at each time.
 The original project relied (maybe too much?) on primary key based tables that would make impossible to know what the streaming job is doing to data at each point in time.

-This is an important point to remember.
-If you want to be able to validate what you do with your data you need to do whatever you want to do in a way that allows this validation you also want to do.
+This is an important point to remember: *If you want to be able to validate what you do, do it in a way that allows the validation after.*

 Here we list those changes considering their relevance also from the point of view of building streaming jobs in Flink SQL that avoid loosing the history/time factor.